sgluss/hugoSite/samHomePage/content/posts/AFM/2019/round4.md

 </video>

 ## **Formula Pacific**
-FP is a 10 lap race, and with temperatures hovering between 106-108F, none of the tough guys are complaining.
+FP is a 10 lap race for this round, and with temperatures hovering between 106-108F, none of the tough guys are complaining.
 I fill up my suit with ice cubes, and miss the warm up lap.
 Amateur maneuver!

 I launch off the 3rd row, surrounded by literbikes (and the gentleman #34 Sal Rizzo himself!).
 I run into turn 1 neck-and-neck with Sal, and overtake him into turn 2.
 Bringing the tires up to temperature in the first lap, I am behind #108 Kevin Murphy and #5 Jordan Edginton when #712 Nick Allison loses the rear coming down turn 5b, crashing out in a minor lowside.

-Murphy and Edginton walk away from me by the second lap, and I'm left with my slowly boiling thoughts, 100+ horsepower, and slowly roasting tires.
+Murphy and Edginton walk away from me by the second lap, and I'm left with my slowly boiling thoughts, 100+ horsepower, and gradually roasting tires.
 I glance at the temperature display on the back straight each lap, noting it tick up one or two degrees at a time.
 With pavement temperatures of 165F, the motor's cooling system is barely adequate to keep the coolant under boiling temperature.

 I peer back at turn 9 periodically, and begin to notice a bike with a blue face winking at me from lap 5 onward.
 Is it getting closer?
 Could that be... #951 Dave Thomas?

 Not only is it Dave, he has the audacity to show me a wheel entering Turn 1 on the final lap!
-While that exhibition doesn't show in the video, I throw everything I have into that last lap.
+While that exhibition doesn't show up in the video, I throw everything I have into that last lap.
 Luckily for me, Dave is struggling with braking issues, and I'm able to gap him enough in turns 14-15 to beat him to the line!
 I finish 7th, my first top-10 finish in Formula Pacific!
 <video width="960" height="540" controls>
   <source src="https://s3-us-west-1.amazonaws.com/samgluss.net/vid/moto/racing/afm/2019/round4/fp.mp4"
           type='video/webm'/>